List of Chinese inventions: Gunpowder

 Gunpowder: Evidence of gunpowder's first use in China comes from the Tang dynasty.
-The earliest known recorded recipes for gunpowder were written by Zeng Gongliang, Ding Du and Yang Weide in the Wujing Zongyao, a military manuscript compiled in 1044 during the Song dynasty.
+The earliest known recorded recipes for gunpowder were written by Zeng Gongliang, Ding Du and Yang Weide in the Wujing Zongyao, a military manuscript compiled in 1044 AD during the Song dynasty.
 Its gunpowder formulas describe the use of incendiary bombs launched from catapults, thrown down from defensive walls, or lowered down the wall by use of iron chains operated by a swape lever.
-Bombs launched from trebuchet catapults mounted on forecastles of naval ships ensured the victory of the Song Empire over the Jin regime at the Battle of Caishi in 1161, and the Mongol Yuan state (1271–1368) used gunpowder bombs during their failed invasion of Japan in 1274 and 1281.
+Bombs launched from trebuchet catapults mounted on forecastles of naval ships ensured the victory of the Song Empire over the Jin regime at the Battle of Caishi in 1161, and the Mongol Yuan state (1271–1368) used gunpowder bombs during their failed invasions of Japan in 1274 and 1281.
 During the 13th and 14th centuries, gunpowder formulas became more potent (with nitrate levels of up to 91%) and gunpowder weaponry more advanced and deadly, as evidenced in the Ming dynasty (1368–1644) military manuscript Huolongjing compiled by Jiao Yu (fl.
 14th to early 15th century) and Liu Bowen (1311–1375).
-It was completed in 1412, a long while after Liu's death, with a preface added by the Jiao in its Nanyang publication.
+It was completed in 1412, long after Liu's death, with a preface added by Jiao in its Nanyang publication.